drew458/console-commands/Win32.md

-**Disclaimer:** Don't insert the square brackets when typing the command in the console, they are used here just for clarity.
+**Disclaimer:** Don't insert the square brackets when typing the command in the console, they are used here just for the sake of clarity.
 **Disclaimer:** All the commands are compatible with PowerShell, only a subset is compatible with CMD.

 ## Generic